phasebook/phasebook/README.md

 ## Installation and dependencies
-Please note that Phasebook is built for linux-based systems and python3 only.
-Phasebook relies on the following dependencies:
+Please note that phasebook is built for linux-based systems and python3 only. phasebook relies on the following dependencies:
 - [whatshap](https://whatshap.readthedocs.io/en/latest/)
 - [minimap2](https://github.com/lh3/minimap2)
 - [longshot](https://github.com/pjedge/longshot)